bucsspring2024/final-project-ps/README.md

 - Button:
     - initializes the 4 buttons and handles lighting them on/off
-  SimonScore:
+- SimonScore:
   - handles current score tracking and writing/reading highscore file for tracking.
-  Utility:
-    - holds constants

 ## ATP